smart-data-models/dataModel.MachineLearning/SubscriptionQuery/doc/spec_IT.md

       x-ngsi:
         type: Property
     expiresAt:
-      description: 'Expiration date for the subscription.
-Defined in NGSI-LD standard.'
+      description: Expiration date for the subscription.
+Defined in NGSI-LD standard
       type: string
       x-ngsi:
         type: Property
     geoQ:
-      description: 'Geo-Query that shall be matched by Entities in order be retrieved.
-Defined in NGSI-LD standard.'
+      description: Geo-Query that shall be matched by Entities in order be retrieved.
+Defined in NGSI-LD standard
       type: string
       x-ngsi:
         type: Property
     id:
-      anyOf: &subscriptionquery_-_properties_-_owner_-_items_-_anyof
+      anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
           x-ngsi:
             type: Property
+      description: Unique identifier of the entity
+      x-ngsi:
+        type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     notification:
-      description: 'Parameters of the notification for the subscription.
-Defined in NGSI-LD standard.'
+      description: Parameters of the notification for the subscription.
+Defined in NGSI-LD standard
       properties:
         attributes:
           items: